logan676/bookpost/docs/GLOBAL_MARKET_STRATEGY.md

 **Description**:
 ```
-Track your reading habits and build a lifelong reading practice with BookPost.
+Track your reading habits and build a lifelong reading practice with BookLibrio.

 Features:
 • Track reading time across all your books